grafana/tempo/docs/sources/tempo/metrics-generator/service_graphs/metrics-queries.md

 sum(rate(traces_service_graph_request_server_seconds_count{client="foo"}[5m])) by (server) > 0
 ```

-Notice that our interval dropped to 1 5m.
+Notice that our interval dropped to 5m.
 This is so we only calculate the rate over the past 5 minutes which creates a more responsive graph.

 ### Latency percentiles over time between services

-The final queries will give us latency quantiles for the above rate.
+These queries will give us latency quantiles for the above rate.
 If we were interested in how the latency changed over time between any two services we could use these.
-In the following query the .9 will calculate the 90th percentile.
-Adjust this to get a p50, p99, etc.
+In the following query the `.9` means we're calculating the 90th percentile.
+Adjust this value if you want to calculate a different percentile for latency (e.g. p50, p95, p99, etc).

 ```promql
 histogram_quantile(.9, sum(rate(traces_service_graph_request_server_seconds_bucket{client="foo"}[5m])) by (server, le))